LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 !!! info "Pod pairing failed?"

-    Ok, so you've pressed that **Pair** button and received an error message like shown at the top of screen?
+    Ok, so you've pressed that **Pair** button and received an error message like shown at the top of the screen?
 It's time to start the stepwise process of seeing if we can get it to recover successfully.

-The placement of the pod and the RileyLink relative to each other is critical variable because the pod operates in a low power radio mode during pairing which can lead to a number of potential faulty and half-paired pod situations, particularly with earlier versions of Loop.
+The placement of the pod and the RileyLink relative to each other is a critical variable because the pod operates in a low-power radio mode during pairing which can lead to a number of potential faulty and half-paired pod situations, particularly with earlier versions of Loop.

 **How close should they be?** Most people assume "the closer the better", but it has been measured that if the RileyLink and pod are *too close together*, the RileyLink may not be able to pick up the pairing response.
 The current recommendation is for the RileyLink to be placed a few inches to the side of the pod being paired.